 These bits of weird Victorian etiquette range from the mostly harmless to the straight-up appalling: like swallowing tapeworm larvae to stay in shape and donning used - but "like-new" - cadaver teeth, for example.
 Read on to explore more strange customs from the Victorian era and find out just how far those zany Vics were willing to go in the name of decorum.

 In the 19th century, cornflakes (not just any brand, but Kellogg's Corn Flakes, specifically) were a must-eat item when it came to curtailing libidinous energy.
 Indeed, it was John Harvey Kellogg himself who described his famously wholesome breakfast cereal as a "healthy, ready to eat anti-masturbatory morning meal," which meant that it was good form for any well-bred gentleman to be seen consuming it.

-That's not all, though: larvae also helped women to cultivate proper table manners, ostensibly because "a woman would never rise hungry from the table, yet she would continue losing weight."
+That's not all: larvae also helped women to cultivate proper table manners, ostensibly because "a woman would never rise hungry from the table, yet she would continue losing weight."
 It really makes going to the gym seem not so bad after all.

-A dentist's dream, perhaps, and but a regular person's nightmare.
+A dentist's dream, perhaps, but a regular person's nightmare.

 Listless, passionless sex and loveless marriage weren't just inadvisable because they were bound to lead to emotional unhappiness.
 As the Daily Mail put it:

 Crucially, any union without true love... would bring forth ‘ill-looking, sour and spiritless offspring,' while those hoping for good-looking children should remember that sex must not be ‘faintly or drowsily performed.'